Money Pumps

 We show that a previously unrecognized combination of weak assumptions yields general versions of this criterion, both in fixed-population and in variable-population settings.
 Two dimensions of weak dominance (over risk and individuals) characterize a social welfare function with two dimensions of additive separability.

-Ex-Post Average Utilitarianism Can Be Worse for All Affected
+Ex-Post Average Utilitarianism Can Be Worse for All Affected, even if No Contingently Existing Person Is Affected

 with Dean Spears